-- 1. Increased computer numbers in the Computer Laboratory. - 2.
-Upgraded wireless network on levels 4 and 8.
+- 1. Increased computer numbers in the Computer Laboratory and replaced older computers. - 2.
+Continued to upgraded the wireless intranet network on levels 4 and 8. - 3.
+Added two projectors to the network on levels 4 and 8. - 4.
+Improved data transfer speeds across the network.